pryv/dev-site/source/guides/webhooks.md

 ```

 2. You should then provide an Access token to the notified service so that it can retrieve new data when changes occur.
 You can generate an access token from the [Pryv Access Token Generator](https://api.pryv.com/app-web-access/?pryvServiceInfo=https://reg.pryv.me/service/info).
-You can set the permissions to and leave other parameters unchanged:
+You can set the permissions and leave other parameters unchanged:
 ```json
 [
   {